 - User – someone with a Pure user account (log in rights):

 - Current doctoral research degree students inc. GTAs/Doctoral Tutors.

-- Reporter – a User or Personal user with the ability to generate, view, edit and share reports on certain content in Pure for specific organisational units.
+- Reporter – has the ability to generate, view, edit and share reports on certain content in Pure for specific organisational units.